Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Introduction

 However, distribution-freeness by itself is \emph{not enough}.
-The major reason for the success of univariate rank-based methods in applications over the last 50 years is that rank-based tests, apart from being exactly distribution-free, also possess \emph{high asymptotic relative efficiency (ARE)} in the \emph{Pitman} sense (see Definition~\ref{def:asympeff} in~\cref{sec:pfarehotelling} in the Appendix for the formal definition).
-Two remarkable results in this direction are: \begin{enumerate} \item[$(1)$] the celebrated ``0.864 result" by Hodges and Lehmann~\cite{Hodges1956} and \item[$(2)$] the efficiency of the Gaussian score transformed Wilcoxon's test by Chernoff and Savage~\cite[Theorem 3]{Chernoff1958}. \end{enumerate} In~\cite{Hodges1956} the authors showed that the efficiency of the Wilcoxon rank-sum test relative to Student's $t$-test could \emph{never fall below $108/125 \approx 0.864$} (when working with contiguous location alternatives); whereas the efficiency can be arbitrarily large (tends to $+\infty$) for heavy tailed distributions.
-In~\cite{Chernoff1958}, the authors showed that surprisingly the efficiency of the Gaussian score transformed Wilcoxon's test, relative to Student's $t$-test, \emph{never falls below $1$}.
-This result shows in particular that there are univariate nonparametric rank-based tests which, in addition to being more robust and consistent beyond location alternatives, unlike the $t$-test, actually do not suffer from any loss in asymptotic efficiency in the Pitman sense relative to the $t$-test.
+For $d=1$, another important reason for the popularity of rank-based tests is their validity under weak assumptions and their high efficiency.
+To quote from E.L.
+Lehmann's book~\cite{lehmann1975nonparametrics} ``... it turned out, rather surprisingly, that the efficiency of the Wilcoxon tests and other nonparametric procedures hold up quite well under the classical assumption of normality and that these procedures may have considerable advantages in efficiency (as well as validity) when the assumption of normality is not satisfied".
+Two striking results in this direction are: \begin{enumerate} \item[$(1)$] the celebrated ``0.864 result" by Hodges and Lehmann~\cite{Hodges1956} and \item[$(2)$] the efficiency of the Gaussian (van der Waerden) score (see~\eqref{eq:vanscore}) transformed Wilcoxon's test by Chernoff and Savage~\cite[Theorem 3]{Chernoff1958}. \end{enumerate} In~\cite{Hodges1956} the authors showed that the ARE of the Wilcoxon rank sum test relative to Student's $t$-test could \emph{never fall below $108/125 \approx 0.864$} (when working with contiguous location-shift alternatives); whereas the efficiency can be arbitrarily large (tends to $+\infty$) for heavy tailed distributions.
+In~\cite{Chernoff1958}, the authors showed that surprisingly the ARE of the Gaussian score transformed Wilcoxon's test, relative to Student's $t$-test, \emph{never falls below $1$}.
+This result shows in particular that there are univariate nonparametric rank-based tests which, in addition to being more robust and consistent beyond location-shift alternatives, unlike the $t$-test, actually do not suffer from any loss in asymptotic efficiency in the Pitman sense relative to the $t$-test.
 At this point, it is tempting to ask:

 \begin{changemargin}{0.5cm}{0.5cm} \emph{Can we design multivariate nonparametric distribution-free tests for problem~\eqref{eq:twosam} that enjoy similar AREs when compared to the classical Hotelling $T^2$ test (the natural multivariate counterpart of Student's $t$-test)?} \end{changemargin}